-This page will be the one-stop shopping site for the various programs and activities that I coordinate, including GATE at Liberty and the Middle School and Morning Math at Central.
+This page will be the one-stop shopping site for the various in-school programs and activities that Mr. Nutt coordinates, including the GATE classes at both schools.

 This page will also offer information on trips and after-school competitions, such as Battle of the Books and Battle of the Minds.

 If you have any questions, please feel free to contact Mr. Nutt at firstname.lastname@example.org.